-White coat color is completely independent of the genes for agouti, two-tone, or solid patterns that occur in other “colored” dogs.
+Whitecoat color is entirely independent of agouti genes, two-tone or solid patterns in other “colored” dogs.

 Personality and Temperament

 The White German Shepherd is a beautiful and often misunderstood breed.
-They are often bred to have a softer, more mellow, more sensitive personality.
-This is a high energy dog that is bred to work.
-You must be committed to giving them lots of daily exercises or else they might start to terrorize the house.
+They are often to have a softer, mellower and more sensitive personality.
+This breed is a high energy dog that is to work.
+It would help if you were committed to giving those lots of daily exercises, or else they might start to terrorize the house.

-The White Shepherd has a distinct personality marked by self-confidence.
+The White German Shepherd has a distinct personality marked by self-confidence.
 The breed is poised, but when the situation demands, they are eager, alert and ready to serve in any capacity.
-This is a joyful, active, intelligent and easy to train a working dog with the ability to adapt and integrate to all kinds of social events and situations.
+This breed is a joyful, active, intelligent, and easy-to-train working dog with the ability to adapt and integrate to all kinds of social events and situations.

-White GSDs tend to have a well-poised demeanor, but if a situation arises that requires their protective services they will react in an instant.
-They are cheerful, obedience and eager to learn.
-Tranquil, confident, serious and clever, White Shepherds are extremely faithful and brave
+White GSDs tend to have a well-poised demeanour, but if a situation arises that requires their protective services, they will react instantly.
+They are cheerful, obedient and eager to learn.
+Tranquil, confident, serious and clever, White Shepherds are incredibly faithful and brave.

-White Shepherds are seldom used as police dogs, guard dogs, or to participate in protection dog sports such as Schutzhund.
+White German Shepherds seldom used as police dogs, guard dogs, or protection dog sports such as Schutzhund.

-A White Shepherd can certainly be a very good watchdog, but his “watching” is limited to alerting you that someone is coming.
+A White German Shepherd can undoubtedly be an excellent watchdog, but his “watching” limited for alerting you that someone is coming.
 White Shepherds are not typically aggressive.
 They require positive reinforcement and do not react well to aggressive training practices.